bcarun/madrascoder/tutorials/001-pragmatic-cucumber/02-diff-ways-of-creating-feature-files.md

 ### Pattern 1: All Fields/Inputs in One Step

-In the below stated feature file, you may notice that the 2 numbers **sum** are stated in a single `Given` step.
+In the below stated feature file, you may notice that the 2 numbers (inputs) to calculate the **sum** are stated in a single `Given` step.

 **Feature File**